kyuure/dotfiles/README.md

 ## what i use
-Kali WSL2. (but it is compatible with OSX since i use that lately)
+- Ubuntu 24.04 LTS WSL2.
+- MacOS M1

 ## what i do

-### to install it to my Linux-like env
+### to install it to my UNIX-like env
 ```sh
 # Download the resource
 cd